If you’re a newcomer to the world of web hosting and unsure about the various factors to consider, fear not.

 Dedicated Server Hosting

 Dedicated hosting allows you to rent a single server to host a website.
-All of the dedicated server resources are available and exclusive to you.
+All of the dedicated resources are available and exclusive to you.

 Here’s what you get: